apetros/sps-cut/content/courses/een320/_index.md

 ---
-# Course title, summary, and position.
+title: Power systems I
-linktitle: Power systems I
+linkTitle: Power systems I
 summary: This is a supporting website for the module EEN320 at the Cyprus University of Technology
-weight: 1

-# Page metadata.
-title: Power systems I
-date: "2020-1-1T00:00:00Z"
+date: '2022-01-24'
-lastmod: "2021-1-5T00:00:00Z"
-draft: false  # Is this a draft? true/false
-toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.

-# Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
-# - weight: Position of link in menu.
-menu:
-  een320:
-    name: Overview
-    weight: 1
+type: book
 ---

 This course covers the fundamentals of power system modeling, structure, and basic characteristics.
 It helps the students to understand the functional characteristics and to develop models for component-level as well as system-level analysis.
 The basic power system components, such as synchronous machines, transmission lines, transformers, and loads, are analyzed and their impact on the system is considered through real-life scenarios.
 The course focuses on steady-state, symmetrical, and normal (no-fault) operation.

+## Meet your instructor

+{{< mention "p.-aristidou" >}}

 ## Learning outcome